hasanmoudud/geocompr/main.md

 Many other static mapping packages are more specific.

 <!-- JM: alternative mapping solutions are still missing -->
-Before we cover mapping packages for plotting a specific type of map (in the next paragraph), it is worth considering alternatives to the packages already covered for general-purpose static mapping (Table \@ref(tab:map-pkgs)).
+Before we cover mapping packages for plotting a specific type of map (in the next paragraph), it is worth considering alternatives to the packages already covered for general-purpose static mapping (Table \@ref(tab:map-spkg)).

 Table: (\#tab:map-gpkg)Selected general-purpose mapping packages, with associated metrics.